EnviroLink Network

 The EnviroLink Network serves as a clearinghouse for environmental information on the Internet, as well as providing free services to help progressive organizations adopt emerging technologies.
+The EnviroLink Network with EIN 25-1721380 tax exempt status was revoked on the 5th of May 2012 with revocation posting date of 11 February 2013.

-Mission
+Function

-The EnviroLink Network is a non-profit organization dedicated to providing the most comprehensive, up-to-date environmental resources available on the Internet.
+The EnviroLink Network is a non-profit organization providing environmental resources on the Internet.
 EnviroLink is a grass-roots on-line community uniting millions of people in over 150 countries on six continents.
 Services include the EnviroLink web site, chat rooms, bulletin boards, electronic mailing lists, and in partnership with the Institute for Global Communications, provides hosting services to nonprofit organizations.
 EnviroLink provides the largest worldwide forum for the global exchange of environmental information supplied by a vast community of participants.

 Programs

 EnviroLink's main programs operate under the two core principles by which it was founded: to be a clearinghouse for environmental information and to provide free Internet services to non-profit organizations within the environmental movement.
 The mission is achieved through the following programs: